FAQs about Services

 Is your facility handicap accessible?

-Who receives services at LIH?
+Who receives services at LIHMT?

 Our team works with over 125 individuals in a 1:1 setting on a weekly basis!
 This includes individuals of all ages and levels of need.